These strawberry cupcakes are packed with real strawberry flavour in every bite, thanks to one simple trick.

 The main ingredient in every element of these homemade strawberry cupcakes is the strawberry puree.
 It only has two ingredients and is incredibly simple to make.
 I use this Strawberry Puree recipe all the time in my bakes, so I have an entire post dedicated to it if you'd like more information on making it.

-Keep stirring occasionally until the sugar dissolves and the strawberries start to break down.
+- Heat the strawberries and sugar in a saucepan over medium heat, stirring occasionally until the sugar has dissolved and the strawberries start to break down.

-Put the strawberry reduction into a food processor or blender and blitz for a few seconds until smooth.
+- Pour the reduction into a blender or food processor and pulse until smooth.

 Make the Strawberry Cupcakes